romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 }
 ```

-Now we can create databases from command line:
+Now we can create databases from the command line:

 ```sh
 npm run db create
 ```

-If database user specified in `.env.local` is not a superuser, this command will ask for a superuser username/password to create databases.
+If the database user specified in `.env.local` is not a superuser, this command will ask for a superuser username/password to create databases.

 After successfully running it will print: